The Mylan pharmaceutical company donated money to the Clinton Foundation, according to the organization's web site.

-Mylan CEO Heather Bresch donated a large sum of money to the Clinton Foundation.
+Mylan CEO Heather Bresch is not personally listed as a donor to the Clinton Foundation.

 An image circulating in the wake of the controversy over the increasing costs of Mylan's EpiPens and the financial affairs of the company's CEO has left some people confused about the identity and political status of that CEO.